 Answers to your questions about market mood and market sentiment

-What is the Graham Mood Index - also called Graham Sentiment Index?
+What is the GMI or Graham Mood Index - also called Graham Sentiment Index?

 Market Mood was coined by influential investor and researcher Benjamin Graham.
 In his 1949 book “The Intelligent Investor”